Pyrrha-Foundation/pyrrha-coin/doc/capd.md

 where ++ denotes binary string concatenation of nexa-style serialized objects.
 Use 0s for any unpopulated optional field (e.g. rescind hash or expiration).

 Note that the innermost SHA256 reduces the message to a 32 byte data object to "grind" against the nonce.
 The outer two SHA256 are how proof-of-work is calculated.
-Like Nexa proof-of-work, it is necessary to use a double SHA256 so that an algorithm cannot save intermediate states of the SHA256 operation to check a nonce in less time than 1 SHA256.
+Like Pyrrha proof-of-work, it is necessary to use a double SHA256 so that an algorithm cannot save intermediate states of the SHA256 operation to check a nonce in less time than 1 SHA256.

 To eliminate spam, message creators must generate proof-of-work before forwarding a message to nodes, and this proof-of-work is used to calculate the message priority.
 Nodes calculate the minimum acceptable forwarding and ban priority by looking at the contents of their msgPool, and forward these values to peer nodes.
 The forwarding priority minimum is implementation defined, but generally calculated so that at least 1/4 to 1/2 of the messages in the msgPool contain a lower priority.
 If a message is in the lower tier, it is no longer announced, but is available to clients via query requests.